evolbioinfo/goalign/docs/commands/build.md

-  -i, --align string   Alignment input file (default "stdin") -p, --phylip         Alignment is in phylip? default=Fasta -t, --threads int    Number of threads (default 1)
+  -i, --align string   Alignment input file (default "stdin") -p, --phylip         Alignment is in phylip? default=Fasta -t, --threads int    Number of threads (default 1) --input-strict       Strict phylip input format (only used with -p) --output-strict      Strict phylip output format  (only used with -p)
 ```

 * distboot command